garrandall/popular-music-data/tracks/feel-the-need-leif-garrett.md

 Can't you see my eyes are open wide, oh

 Feel the need, oh feel the need in me
-Ev'ry day I need it, ev'ry way I need it
+Every day I need it, every way I need it
 Without your sweet, sweet love I'd rather die
 I need it constantly, your love takes care of me You're always sweeter to me than applepie